OfficeDev/office-scripts-docs/docs/resources/samples/external-calls.md

 }
 ```

-## Office Scripts training video: How to make external API calls
+## Training video: How to make external API calls

 [![Watch video on how to make external API calls](../../images/api-vid.png)](https://youtu.be/fulP29J418E "Video on how to make external API calls")